Causes of Schizophrenia

 In their early stages, extrapyramidal side effects can often be reversed or stopped by reducing a medication's dosage.
 If switching to a different medication is considered, the doctor must be careful to monitor for worsening of psychosis.
 Switching to a different medication can also sometimes worsen extrapyramidal side effects instead of improve them.

 Once symptoms become severe, they become much more difficult to treat.
 There is insufficient evidence to recommend a standard treatment for extrapyramidal side effects.
-The American Academy of Neurology (AAN) recommends as treatments with moderate evidence to support effectiveness the benzodiazepine anti-anxiety drug clonazepam (Klonopin, generic) and the herbal antioxidant remedy ginkgo biloba.
+There is moderate evidence to support effectiveness the benzodiazepine anti-anxiety drugs clonazepam (Klonopin, generic) lorazepam (Ativan, generic) and the herbal antioxidant remedy ginkgo biloba.

-The AAN notes weak evidence to support drugs used to treat other movement disorders, such as tetrabenazine (Xenazine), which is used to treat Huntington's chorea, and amantadine (Symadine, generic), which is used to treat Parkinson disease.
+There is weak evidence to support drugs used to treat other movement disorders, such as tetrabenazine (Xenazine), which is used to treat Huntington's chorea, and amantadine (Symadine, generic), which is used to treat Parkinson disease.
 Researchers are studying other types of treatments, such as deep brain stimulation.
+Beta blockers such as propranolol are also used.

 Psychotherapy and Support Services